ircv3/ircv3-specifications/client-tags/channel-context.md

 When clients receive a private PRIVMSG or NOTICE message from a user with this tag, they can display that message in the buffer specified in the tag, as if it was a channel message.

-Using this client tag, clients can maliciously pretend to send messages in a channel they have not joined, or pretend to send private messages in public.
-To prevent abuse, client implementations can ignore the tag when the sender does not belong to the specified channel, or explicitly show that the message is only visible to the recipient.
+To prevent abuse, client implementations might allow users to hide these messages when the sender does not belong to the specified channel.

 ## Examples